umayrh/sketchy-polytopes/python/README.md

 ### TODOs

-* Tests take a long time.
+* Tests take a long time (15min -> 25min).
 Cache packages for Travis.
+  * Since Travis doesn't support wildcards in cache dir names, a hack might be to create symlink from python/some_project/build/something_to_cache to
+    $HOME/.cache/py_cache.
+* `gradle check --parallel` runs into https://github.com/pyenv/pyenv/pull/1092
 * IntelliJ might be deployment dependencies from one project into another's site-packages.
 This is because the Python SDK classpath refers to a project-specific virtual env.